apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 systems.kafka.consumer.zookeeper.connect=localhost:2181/
 systems.kafka.producer.bootstrap.servers=localhost:9092
 systems.kafka.default.stream.replication.factor=1
-systems.kafka.default.stream.samza.msg.serde=json
 {% endhighlight %}

 The above configuration defines 2 systems; one called _wikipedia_ and one called _kafka_.

 A factory is required for each system, so the _systems.system-name.samza.system.factory_ property is required for both systems.
 The other properties are system and use-case specific.

 For the _kafka_ system, we set the default replication factor to 1 for all streams because this application is intended for a demo deployment which utilizes a Kafka cluster with only 1 broker, so a replication factor larger than 1 is invalid.
-The default serde is JSON, which means by default any streams consumed or produced to the _kafka_ system will use a _json_ serde, which we will define in the next section.

-The _wikipedia_ system does not need a serde because the `WikipediaConsumer` already produces a usable type.

-#### Serdes
-Next, we need to configure the [serdes](/learn/documentation/{{site.version}}/container/serialization.html) we will use for streams and stores in the application.
-{% highlight bash %}
-serializers.registry.json.class=org.apache.samza.serializers.JsonSerdeFactory
-serializers.registry.string.class=org.apache.samza.serializers.StringSerdeFactory
-serializers.registry.integer.class=org.apache.samza.serializers.IntegerSerdeFactory
-{% endhighlight %}

-The _json_ serde was used for the _kafka_ system above.
-The _string_ and _integer_ serdes will be used later.

 #### Configure Streams
 Samza identifies streams using a unique stream ID.
 In most cases, the stream ID is the same as the actual stream name.
 However, if a stream has a name that doesn't match the pattern `[A-Za-z0-9_-]+`, we need to configure a separate _physical.name_ to associate the actual stream name with a legal stream ID.
 The Wikipedia channels we will consume have a '#' character in the names.
 So for each of them we must pick a legal stream ID and then configure the physical name to match the channel.